DouglasUrner/GDP2/units/1/assignments/U1.1-pong-in-unity/b-build/level-1/Noobtuts-2018/noobtuts-2018.md

 *Note: please read through the comments in order to understand what's going on.*

-If we press play, we can now influence the ball's bouncing direction depending on where we hit it with the Racket.
+If we press play, we can now influence the ball's bouncing direction depending on where we hit it with the paddle.

 ## Summary